 Unsupported features from the glTF specification

-The following list outlines the features that are not currently supported from the glTF specification:
+The features that are not currently supported from the glTF specification are as follows:

 - The glTF document scene must be set to a specific scene, or there must be exactly one scene in the glTF document.